rod1onov98/SAMP-Proxy/README.md

 SA:MP Packet Proxy is a lightweight packet sniffer and decryptor for San Andreas Multiplayer (SA:MP).
 It captures, decrypts, and displays network packets between the client and server in real-time, providing both hexadecimal.

-Key Features

-Automatic local IP and port detection – no manual configuration needed

-Remote server targeting – specify only the server IP and port

 # Full SA:MP decryption support

 Packet identification – recognizes common SA:MP packet IDs and displays their names